t-okuji/cicd-lambda-cdk/README.md

-# Welcome to your CDK TypeScript project
+# CDK + CodeCommit + CodeBuild + CodePipeline + ECR

-This is a project for CDK development with TypeScript.
+This is a project for Deploying Lambda functions.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Diagrams

 ![AWS Diagrams](/drawio/cicd-lambda-cdk.svg)

+## Run pipeline

+Add buildspec.yml to your project and push to CodeCommit.
+Refer to `buildspec_sample.yml`.

 ## Useful commands